abes-esr/eplouribousse/README_en.md

 12. authentication controls,
 13. parameterization of derogation reasons,
 14. administration of faulty card cases,
-15. multilingual support (French, English, German, extensible to other languages).
+15. multilingual support (French, English, German, extensible to other languages),
+16. contact forms : to contact either the webmaster(s) or the developer(s).

 # More information :